International Mountain Guides Climbing and Mountaineering Expeditions

 [ ]Prescription Medications:

-1. Antibiotic for upper respiratory problems (Zithromax Z-Pak)
+1. Antibiotic for respiratory and GI problems (two courses of azithromycin/Z-Pak)

-3. Diamox (acetazolamide) for acclimatization (125 mg tabs recommended; enough for a week)
+2. Diamox (acetazolamide) for acclimatization (125 mg tabs recommended, enough for a week)

 [ ]Cold medicine (Sudafed, etc), Chloroseptic or Tessalon Perles throat lozenges.

-[ ]Personal Snack Food: Approximately 5 pounds of personal snacks, also some drink mixes if you like these (add drink mix to your water bottle after giving iodine tablets 30 minutes of contact time).
-Summit climbers should bring some extra high altitude snacks they know they will like to eat up high!
+[ ]Personal Snack Food: Approximately 10 pounds of personal snacks (for Everest climbers) or 5 pounds (for EBC Trekkers and Lobuche climbers).
+Also, some drink mixes if you like these (add drink mix to your water bottle after giving iodine tablets 30 minutes of contact time).
+Everest climbers should really focus on bringing snacks you know you will be able to tolerate up high!

-[ ]MP3 Player, Kindle or Books.
-Plan on sharing books among team members.
+[ ]Books/ Ipods/ Kindle.
+Plan on sharing among your team members.
 You can also borrow from and add to the Base Camp Library we establish every year.

-[ ]Ice axe: We like a general purpose axe in the 60-70 cm range, depending upon your height and the type of climbing you anticipate.
-A wrist leash is useful for wearing while crossing snow bridges or on steep slopes where losing an axe would be a big problem.
+[ ]Ice axe: We like a general-purpose axe in the 60-70 cm range.
+A wrist leash or tether to the harness is useful on steep slopes where losing an axe would be a big problem.
 A spike with a point is preferable to a tubular shape (which can glance off the ice at certain angles).

 [ ]Helmet